shencode76/4400_FlightReview_NLP/README.md

 The parameter choices for the model architecture and training process seem reasonable, but the results indicate that the model might not be learning effectively from the data.
 This might be due to various factors such as insufficient training data, suboptimal hyperparameter choices, or the model architecture not being suitable for the task.
 Further experiments with different model architectures, hyperparameters, and additional training data might help in improving the performance.

+- Decision Tree：
+The max_depth parameter controls the maximum depth of the tree.
+The chosen range is 2 to 50 The optimal value (5) helps prevent overfitting by limiting the tree's depth.

+The min_samples_split parameter determines the minimum number of samples required to split an internal node.
+Range from 2 to 100 was explored.
+The optimal value (100) ensures that the tree does not become too complex.

+The min_samples_leaf parameter sets the minimum number of samples required to be at a leaf node.
+A range of values from 1 to the number of leaves was considered.
+The optimal value (54) helps ensure that the tree does not create leaves with very few samples.

+In conclusion, the experiments show that tuning the parameters of the Decision Tree classifier can lead to improved performance.
+The Bagging Classifier provides a comparable result, showing the potential of ensemble methods to further enhance classification tasks.

+- Random Forest

+To improve the performance of the RandomForestClassifier, the max_features and n_estimators hyperparameters were tuned.
+For max_features, a range of 1 to 20 was considered, and cross-validation was used to determine the optimal value.
+The optimal max_features value was found to be 15, resulting in an accuracy of 0.94759057.

+Similarly, the n_estimators parameter was tuned using a range of 1 to 20.
+Cross-validation was again employed to find the optimal value.
+The optimal n_estimators value was found to be 20, leading to an accuracy of 0.95145973.

+Finally, by combining the optimal values for both max_features and n_estimators (15 and 20, respectively), the RandomForestClassifier achieved an accuracy of 0.94970102.
+This indicates that the model's performance improved after tuning the hyperparameters.

 ## Discussion

 - Natural Language Process Model

 The results obtained from the experiments indicate that the model's performance is not as good as we had hoped for.
 There is no significant improvement in accuracy across the epochs.
 This suggests that the model might not be effective in learning from the data.
 Here are some potential issues and possible solutions we plan to implement:

-Insufficient training data: In order to increase the speed in trying we limit to 500 data sample might be too small for the model to learn effectively.
+Insufficient training data: In order to increase the speed in trying we limit to 500 data samples might be too small for the model to learn effectively.
 A larger dataset could help the model learn more complex patterns and improve its performance.
 We will Increase the size of the dataset by including more records or by using data augmentation techniques.

 Suboptimal hyperparameter choices: The current hyperparameter choices might not be the best fit for this problem.
 The learning rate, number of layers, hidden dimensions, dropout rate, and other hyperparameters could be tuned to improve the model's performance.
 We would Perform a grid search or use Bayesian optimization to find the optimal hyperparameters for this problem.